vmware-tanzu/velero/design/csi-snapshots.md

 Snapshots are not listed directly on the `Backup` to fit within the etcd size limitations.
 Additionally, there are no client-side Velero plugin mechanisms, which means that the `velero describe backup --details` command would have no way of displaying the objects to the user, even if they were stored.

-## Notes on Usage
+## Deletion Policies

-In order for underlying, provider-level snapshots to be retained similarly to Velero's current functionality, the `VolumeSnapshotContent.DeletionPolicy` field must be set to `Retain`.
+In order for underlying, provider-level snapshots to be retained similarly to Velero's current functionality, the `VolumeSnapshotContent.Spec.DeletionPolicy` field must be set to `Retain`.

 This is most easily accomplished by setting the `VolumeSnapshotClass.DeletionPolicy` field to `Retain`, which will be inherited by all `VolumeSnapshotContent` objects associated with the `VolumeSnapshotClass`.